YounesRabeh/Formula1/README.md

 ---

-## Overview
+## Current Progress

 This repository features a Formula 1 game with a graphics rendering system for creating and visualizing tracks.
-The system utilizes a simple pseudocode language for defining the map.
+The system utilizes a simple pseudocode language to define the map.
 A parser interprets these pseudocode commands to produce the visual output.

 ## Pseudocode Documentation